-Start with Pinterest
+Start with Pinterest Affiliate Marketing

-Now that you have those affiliate links out there floating around Pinterest, you can focus on affiliate links on your blog.
+Now that you have those affiliate links out there floating around Pinterest, you can focus on your affiliate marketing strategy on your blog.
 Most new bloggers are quick to apply to Amazon but I highly recommend against that!
-The reason is that you must generate three qualified sales during the first 180 days after being approved or they drop you.
+With Amazon, you must generate three qualified sales during the first 180 days after being approved or they drop you.
 It can often take that long to begin generating decent traffic to your blog and build a following.
 Also, the cookie for Amazon links is only 24 hours.

-1. Use a Plugin
+2. Use a Plugin